-asked the Secretary of State for the Environment if he will now make a statement on the chairmanship of the Sports Council.
+asked the Secretary of State for the Environment when next he plans to meet the new chairman of the Sports Council to discuss the future development of the Sports Council.